Conifers Garden

 Description

 Tree to 50 m tall, with trunk to 2.5 m in diameter.
 Bark gray with orange-brown patches soon breaking up into irregular blocks separated by deep vertical furrows.
 Crown conical, with long, thin, upswept branches bearing short side branches all around.
 New branchlets pale brownish yellow, new shoots stout, densely hairy, the hairs sometimes glandular.
 Buds 4-6 mm long, resinous.
-Needles dark green on sides without stomatal lines, bluish green with wax when stomatal lines are present, 0.6-1.5 cm long, curved forward, square or somewhat flattened, with four to seven lines of stomates on the two inner faces and none to four lines on the outer ones, sharp to blunt.
+Needles 1.5-2 mm wide, square to slightly flattened side to side or top to bottom, with none to four lines of stomates on each outer face.
+Needles dark green on sides without stomatal lines, bluish green with wax when stomatal lines are present.
 Pollen cones 20-25 mm long red.
-Seed cones 4-9 cm long, yellowish green or reddish green to dark purple before ripening.
-Seed scales variably shovel-shaped, with a toothed tip, thin and flexible.
+Seed cones 4-8 × 3-4 cm long, often oblique, seed scales thin, coriaceous, obtrullate, repand-lacerate.
 Seed body 2-4 mm long, the wing 5-10 mm longer.

 Conservation Status